hzeller/FlaschenTaschen-PixelPusher-bridge/README.md

         --layer-timeout <sec>: Layer timeout: clearing after non-activity (Default: 15)
 ```

+This only listens on port 1337 and sends out UDP packets so can run as any user,
-This can run as any use, does not need to be root.
+does not need to be root.

 ### Clients